 Therefore, to make appointment reminders HIPAA compliant, start by obtaining your patients' authorization.

-The email authorization
+The email and text message authorization

 Authorization should go well beyond a single sentence buried somewhere within an intake form or a verbal cue, it must be informative and comprehensive.